pschaus/book_lepl1402/source/part1.rst

         System.out.println("They are the same!");
     }

-However, this will not work for array and strings.
+However, this will not work for arrays or strings.
 Since array and string variables only contain references, the :code:`==` operator will compare the *references*, not the *content* of the arrays or strings!
 The following example shows the difference:

 .. code-block:: java